Member | Established: 1977 | Member since 1985

 Current Status: Sustain

-• SMO 4: Code of Ethics for Professional Accountants
+SMO 4: Code of Ethics for Professional Accountants

-The institute also focuses on supporting compliance with the Code by offering pertinent training to members and utilizing the IESBA’s eCode—a new implementation tool.
-It held a training on the 2018 International Code of Ethics in January 2019 and in 2021 on the 2020 International Code of Ethics.
+The institute also focuses on supporting compliance with the Code by offering pertinent training to members and utilizing the IESBA’s eCode.
+It organizes regular trainings when a new Handbook is issued.
 LIA states that it identifies challenging ethical areas and develops discussion forums on those topics, subsequently conducting a workshop if necessary.
 The institute also delivers training on ethics and regulatory requirements, and raises member awareness by periodically publishing legal, ethical, and regulatory requirements.

 The institute indicates that it keeps members informed by sharing amendments issued by the IESBA in membership meetings and via emails.
+It has plans to introduce an ethical declaration form that members must sign and submit annually to LIA.

 Current Status: Review & Improve

-• SMO 5: International Public Sector Accounting Standards
+SMO 5: International Public Sector Accounting Standards

 The Financial Management and Accountability Act 2011 establishes the Lesotho Institute of Accountants (LIA) as the public sector accounting standard setter.
 The Act requires government financial statements to be prepared in accordance with IPSAS.
-LIA states that presently statements are prepared on a modified cash-basis and eventually transitioning to accrual basis (IFAC, CIPFA 2018).
+LIA states that presently statements are prepared on a modified cash-basis and eventually transitioning to accrual basis (IFAC, CIPFA).

-To this effect, the institute reports that it is working with the Accountant General and Ministry of Finance to develop a roadmap for IPSAS implementation.
+To this effect, the institute reports that it is working with the Accountant General, Auditor General, and Ministry of Finance to develop a roadmap for IPSAS implementation.
 It also liaises with government finance officials; meets with the Accountant General, Auditor General and officials from the Ministry of Finance to raise awareness of, and promote, IPSAS implementation; and is the chairperson for a new committee that advises the Auditor General.

 In addition, LIA indicates that it plans on increasing its participation in the standard-setting process by submitting comments on IPSASB Exposure Drafts.